-The Preschool Programs:
+The Preschool Program:

+Children must be potty trained for all preschool programs.
 The preschool term normally begins in September and ends the last Thursday in May.
 The preschool will be in session for approximately 35 weeks, not including the one week we close for Christmas vacation and the one-week we close for spring vacation.
 Class descriptions and schedules are as follows:

-- 3-Day Preschool Classroom: This class is designed for three to four year old children.
+- 2-Day Preschool Classroom: This class is designed for three year old children.
+We work on self-help skills such as dressing, pouring our own drinks, and scooping our own food.
+We also work on social skills such as: sharing, turn taking, and following directions.
+We will also work on emotional skills such as: expressing feelings, problem solving, building relationships, and fostering self-esteem.
+The 2-Day Preschool class will run from 8:45AM to 12:00PM on Tuesday and Thursday.
+There is no afternoon class. - 3-Day Preschool Classroom: This class is designed for four year old children.
 In this class the child will be exposed to the alphabet, shapes, numbers, and colors.
 Classrooms will offer many "hands-on" opportunities in the areas of language, science, and math.
-The 3-Day Preschool class will run from 8:45AM to 12:00PM or 1:00PM to 4:15PM; Monday, Wednesday, Friday. - Pre-K Preschool Classroom: This class is designed for four-and-a-half and five year old children.
+The 3-Day Preschool class will run from 8:45AM to 12:00PM or 1:00PM to 4:15PM; Monday, Wednesday, Friday.

+• Pre-K Preschool Classroom: This class is designed for four-and-a-half and five year old children.
 The child will be introduced to pre-kindergarten activities that excite the children about learning.
 The classroom will offer many "hands-on" opportunities in the areas of Language Arts, Fine Arts; Music and Art, Science, Math, and Social Studies.
 The activities in the class are designed to give the child experiences that will help them be ready for their next educational experience of kindergarten.
 This class meets Monday through Friday from 8:45AM to 12:00PM or 1:00PM to 4:15PM.